Christie Pits riot

-The Christie Pits riot occurred on 16 August 1933 at the Christie Pits (Willowvale Park) playground in Toronto, Ontario.
-The riot can be understood in the context of the Great Depression, anti-semitism, "Swastika Clubs" and parades and resentment of "foreigners" in Toronto, and the rise of Adolf Hitler and the Nazis in Germany in 1933.
+The Christie Pits riot occurred on 16 August 1933 at the Christie Pits (Willowvale Park) playground in Toronto, Ontario, Canada.
+The riot took place in the context of the Great Depression, antisemitism, "Swastika Clubs" and parades and resentment of "foreigners" in Toronto, and the rise of Adolf Hitler and the Nazis in Germany in 1933.

 Background

 The riot occurred in the midst of the Great Depression and six months after Adolf Hitler took power in Germany.
 The Toronto papers, including the Toronto Telegram and the Toronto Daily Star, as well as the Yiddish journal, Der Yiddisher Zhurnal, reported on how Jews were being dismissed from professions in Germany, including lawyers, professors, and teachers, as well as incidents of violence against them.
 Thus to Jews, the swastika represented degradation and physical violence against Jews, and was inflammatory.

-At that time, the Jewish community in Toronto was predominantly poor and working-class.
+At that time, the Jewish community in Toronto was predominantly poor, working-class migrants.
 Jewish families and youths in particular would therefore cool off during the hot summer months by staying in town and going to the predominantly Anglo Beaches area to swim.
 This resulted in complaints and resentment from some local residents.
 Some of the locals formed a "Swastika Club", which openly displayed the Nazi symbol to express their displeasure and make Jews feel unwanted.
 On August 1, 1933, the Swastika Club became the subject of an editorial in Toronto's Jewish Standard, which prompted multiple protests from local Jewish residents.
 On August 2, mass protests of young Jewish Canadians occurred at The Beaches, that were met by counter-protests from the members of Swastika Club.
 The leaders of the Swastika Club initially insisted that the swastika had nothing to do with Hitler.
 They said they merely wanted to keep the Beach clean.
 This resulted in a tug of war between city officials and Jewish leaders, who tried to have the Swastika Club disband voluntarily, and the Swastika Club leadership, which pushed for legal action.
-By August 14, the situation reached a stalemate, with the leadership of Toronto Swastika Club participating in the Kitchener Swastika Club meeting, where an openly anti-Semitic agenda was pursued.
+By August 14, the situation reached a stalemate, with the leadership of Toronto Swastika Club participating in the Kitchener Swastika Club meeting, where an openly antisemitic agenda was pursued.